Jenna Elfman: 1997–2002: Breakthrough

 In 1997, Elfman was cast in the ABC comedy series Dharma & Greg playing the leading role of Dharma Freedom Finkelstein Montgomery.
 She received positive reviews from critics for her breakthrough performance.
 She won the Golden Globe Award for Best Actress – Television Series Musical or Comedy in 1999 for the show's second season, as well as three Primetime Emmy Awards nominations for the Outstanding Lead Actress in a Comedy Series.
 Elfman also received TCA Award for Individual Achievement in Comedy nomination in 1998, as well as three Satellite Award for Best Actress – Television Series Musical or Comedy nominations.
 The show ran for five seasons until its cancellation in 2002.

-During her time on Dharma & Greg, Elfman starred in a number of movies.
+During her time on Dharma & Greg, Elfman starred in a number of films.
 In 1998, she starred alongside Richard Dreyfuss in the comedy film Krippendorf's Tribe.
 The film received generally negative reviews from critics.
 In 1999, she starred opposite Matthew McConaughey in the satirical comedy film EDtv.
 The film received mixed-to-positive reviews, with some criticizing its similarity to The Truman Show (1998), but was a box office flop, grossing only $35.2 million compared to its $80 million production budget.
 The following year, she starred in the romantic comedy film Keeping the Faith opposite Ben Stiller and Edward Norton (who also directed).
 The film received generally positive reviews and grossed $60 million.
 Elfman received Satellite Award for Best Actress – Motion Picture Musical or Comedy nomination for her performance.
 In 2001, she appeared in the romantic comedy film Town & Country, a $105 million production budget box office bomb.
 The film was filmed in 1998, and after 12 release date changes, the film finally made it into theaters on April 27, 2001, nearly three years after filming began.
 It received negative reviews from critics.
 Elfman has also done voice-over work in the animated films Dr. Dolittle (1998) and CyberWorld (2000).